Brain-up/brn/README.md

 - https://info.epam.com/topics/global/industries/articles/2020/jul/brain-up_en.html (only for epamers)

 ## WHY JOIN OUR PROJECT AS A DEVELOPER?
-We use latest technologies and best practices, so developers will get to know new tools and their usage, obtaining a useful experience.
+We use the latest technologies and best practices, so developers will get to know new tools and their usage, obtaining a useful experience.
 We will review your code, give you advice to improve it and listen to your suggestions.
 Most importantly being an open source project you can show your work in it to any person interested, proving your development expertise with actual examples of your work flow and code samples in a live application.

 ## WE ARE LOOKING FOR